Audience

 Touchpoint Integration for Event and Session Survey Data

-This invaluable intent data can now be synced to custom data objects linked to lead records in Eloqua and Marketo.
+- The system can sync intent data to custom data objects linked to lead records in Eloqua and Marketo.

 Enterprise Event Build Features